ieeeuoft/hackathon-template/README.md

 #### Django
 Django tests are run using [Django's test system](https://docs.djangoproject.com/en/3.0/topics/testing/overview/), based on the standard python `unittest` module.

-A custom settings settings module is available for testing, which tells Django to use an in-memory sqlite3 database instead of the postgresql database for testing.
+A custom settings settings module is available for testing, which tells Django to use an in-memory sqlite3 database instead of the postgresql database and to use an in-memory cache instead of Redis.
 To run the full test suite locally:

 ```bash
 $ cd hackathon_site